-- 1. Handrails, stair rail systems, and guardrail systems are provided in accordance with the below; - 2.
-Vertical clearance above any stair tread to any overhead obstruction is at least 6 feet, 8 inches, as measured from the leading edge of the tread (spiral stairs must have a minimum headroom above stair treads of at least 6 feet, 6 inches, measured from the leading edge of the tread); - 3.
-Stairs have uniform riser heights and tread depths between landings; - 4.
-Stairway landings and platforms are at least the width of the stair and at least 30 inches in depth, as measured in the direction of travel; - 5.
-When a door or a gate opens directly on a stairway, a platform is provided, and the swing of the door or gate does not reduce the platform's effective usable depth to: - (a) Less than 20 inches for platforms installed before January 17, 2017; and - (b) Less than 22 inches for platforms installed on or after January 17, 2017. - 6.
-Each stair can support at least 5 times the normal anticipated live load, but never less than a concentrated load of 1,000 pounds applied at any point; - 7.
-Standard stairs are used to provide access form one walking-working surface to another when operations necessitate regular and routine travel between levels including access to operating platforms for equipment (winding stairways may be used on tanks and similar round structures when the diameter of the tank or structure is at least 5 feet.); Spiral, ship, or alternating tread-type stairs are used only when management can demonstrate that it is not feasible to provide standard stairs; - 8.
-Spiral, ship, or alternating tread-type stairs are used only when management can demonstrate that it is not feasible to provide standard stairs; and - 9.
-Spiral, ship, or alternating tread-type stairs, are installed, used, and maintained in accordance with manufacturer's instructions.
+- 1. handrails, stair rail systems, and guardrail systems are provided in accordance with section J, below; - 2. vertical clearance above any stair tread to any overhead obstruction is at least 6 feet, 8 inches, as measured from the leading edge of the tread (Spiral stairs must have a minimum headroom above stair treads of at least 6 feet, 6 inches, measured from the leading edge of the tread.); - 3. stairs have uniform riser heights and tread depths between landings; - 4. stairway landings and platforms are at least the width of the stair and at least 30 inches in depth, as measured in the direction of travel; - 5. when a door or a gate opens directly on a stairway, a platform is provided, and the swing of the door or gate does not reduce the platform's effective usable depth to: - (a) less than 20 inches for platforms installed before January 17, 2017; and - (b) less than 22 inches for platforms installed on or after January 17, 2017. - 6. each stair can support at least five times the normal anticipated live load, but never less than a concentrated load of 1,000 pounds applied at any point; - 7. standard stairs are used to provide access form one walking-working surface to another when operations necessitate regular and routine travel between levels including access to operating platforms for equipment (Winding stairways may be used on tanks and similar round structures when the diameter of the tank or structure is at least 5 feet.); - 8. spiral, ship, or alternating tread-type stairs are used only when management can demonstrate that it is not feasible to provide standard stairs. - 9. when paragraph 8 of this section allows the use of spiral, ship, or alternating treadtype stairs, they are installed, used, and maintained in accordance with manufacturer's instructions.

 Standard stairs.
-In addition to the above, management must ensure standard stairs:
+In addition to the General Requirements section, above, management must ensure standard stairs:

-- 1. Are installed at angles between 30 to 50 degrees from the horizontal; - 2.
-Have a maximum riser height of 9.5 inches; - 3.
-Have a minimum tread depth of 9.5 inches;

-- 4. Have a minimum width of 22 inches between vertical barriers; and - 5.
-Exceptions to items 1. and 2. above exist for standard stairs installed prior to January 17, 2017.
+- 1. are installed at angles between 30 to 50 degrees from the horizontal; - 2. have a maximum riser height of 9.5 inches; - 3. have a minimum tread depth of 9.5 inches; - 4. have a minimum width of 22 inches between vertical barriers; - 5. exceptions to items 1. and 2. above exist for standard stairs installed prior to January 17, 2017.
 Contact the Safety Coordinator for advice on this matter if needed.
+[1910.25(c)(5)]

 Spiral stairs.
-In addition to the above, management must ensure spiral stairs:
+In addition to the General Requirements section, above, management must ensure spiral stairs:

-- 1. Have a minimum clear width of 26 inches; - 2.
-Have a maximum riser height of 9.5 inches; - 3.
-Have a minimum headroom above spiral stair treads of at least 6 feet, 6 inches, measured from the leading edge of the tread; - 4.
-Have a minimum tread depth of 7.5 inches, measured at a point 12 inches from the narrower edge; and - 5.
-Have a uniform tread size.
+- 1. have a minimum clear width of 26 inches; - 2. have a maximum riser height of 9.5 inches; - 3. have a minimum headroom above spiral stair treads of at least 6 feet, 6 inches, measured from the leading edge of the tread; - 4. have a minimum tread depth of 7.5 inches, measured at a point 12 inches from the narrower edge; - 5. have a uniform tread size.

 Ship stairs.
-In addition to the above, management must ensure ship stairs:
+In addition to the General Requirements section, above, management must ensure ship stairs:

-- 1. Are installed at a slope of 50 to 70 degrees from the horizontal; - 2.
-Have open risers with a vertical rise between tread surfaces of 6.5 to 12 inches; - 3.
-Have minimum tread depth of 4 inches; and - 4.
-Have a minimum tread width of 18 inches.
+- 1. are installed at a slope of 50 to 70 degrees from the horizontal; - 2. have open risers with a vertical rise between tread surfaces of 6.5 to 12 inches; - 3. have minimum tread depth of 4 inches; and - 4. have a minimum tread width of 18 inches.

 Alternating tread-type stairs.
-In addition to the above, management must ensure alternating tread-type stairs:
+In addition to the General Requirements section, above, management must ensure alternating tread-type stairs: